Festen

 In 1992, Kate won Big Brother 3.
 I started the summer with little interest and then, gradually, watched more and more of it.
 Last year, I seemed very aware of Big Brother 4 from the beginning.
 Then I grew to support Fed despite the bad press and gradually you get sucked in.

-Channel Four will have a big night next week but C4’s boss Mark Thompson won’t be clebrating with them as he’s just jumped ship back to the BBC.
+Channel Four will have a big night next week, but C4’s boss Mark Thompson won’t be celebrating with them as he’s just jumped ship back to the BBC.

 Fantastic London